-- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature (degree days Jan-June), as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions.

+2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature (degree days Jan-June), as a measure of the relative warmth of a locality.

+2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
 Office 1989).
-The details are given in the table below and these show that there is an overall climatic limitation affecting the site.
-The combination of temperature and rainfall at this locality give rise to a relatively cool, moist climate, in regional terms.
-This places a minor restriction on land quality. - 2.4 No local climatic factors such as exposure or frost risk affect the site.
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site.
+However climatic factors do interact with soil properties to influence soil wetness and droughtiness limitations.
+At this locality the moisture deficits are moderately low for potatoes thus reducing the risk of soil droughtiness.
+The Field Capacity Days are not correspondingly high however so there is not necessarily an increased chance of soil wetness.

+2.4 No local climatic factors such as exposure or frost risk affect the site.